frappe/erpnext_documentation/user/manual/en/human-resources/salary-structure-assignment.md

 <!-- add-breadcrumbs -->
 # Salary Structure Assignment

+**Salary Structure Assignment form will help you assign a particular Salary Structure to the employee.**

 In order to access Salary Structure Assignment, a Salary Structure needs to be created first.
 Once it is created, it can be assigned to an Employee using Salary Structure Assignment.